Earwigs fact sheet | Field of Mars EEC

 Male earwig on a green leaf with its curved pincers spread wide.
 A male earwig with curved pincers.

 Small bird perched with an earwig held in its beak.
-Earwigs are an important part of the food web.
+Earwigs are part of the food web and provide food for other animals.

 More invertebrate fact sheets